CiscoSystems/devstack-environment/README.md

     4. Edit the 'hosts' file to change the IP addresses of your actual machines.
 You don't have to use a cache machine, so the apt-pip-cache machine may be removed.

+    5. In the 'all-hosts' section of the hosts file add the 'ansible_ssh_user' option in each of the host lines, like so:

+            controller  ansible_ssh_host=192.168.99.11  ansible_ssh_user=ubuntu

+       Alternatively, if you have the same user on all hosts, add a single "ansible_ssh_user=...." line in the "group_vars/all" file.

+       If you use SSH keys for login, use the "ansible_ssh_private_key_file" option (either on a per-host basis in the hosts file, or in the group_vars/all file) to point to your private key file in your file system.

-    5. Open the 'vars/extra_vars.yml' file.
+    6. Open the 'vars/extra_vars.yml' file.
 Edit the 'pub_eth_interface'
        value as well as the 'CACHE.pkg_cache' and 'CACHE.pkg_cache_existing_ip_addr' settings as needed.

-    6. Start the Ansible playbooks like so:
+    7. Start the Ansible playbooks like so:

-        $ ansible-playbook -i hosts site.yml
+        $ ansible-playbook -i hosts -e "@vars/extra_vars.yml" site.yml

 What does it do?